Pyramid-Systems-Inc/Myriad-Mind/architecture/system-overview-csharp.md

 4. **Efficiency and Resource Frugality**

    The system must be computationally efficient.
 Querying "What is 2+2?" should activate a tiny, near-instantaneous function agent, not a multi-billion parameter LLM.
+However, complex queries requiring deep reasoning justify targeted use of intensive computational resources through the Cognitive Workspace.

+5. **Dual-Path Processing**

+   Simple queries use a fast, efficient retrieval path.
+Complex queries requiring reasoning, synthesis, or novel problem-solving activate the Cognitive Workspace for deep processing.
+This ensures optimal resource allocation.

-5. **Biomimetic Learning**
+6. **Biomimetic Learning**

    Learning occurs through Hebbian principles: "agents that fire together, wire together."
 Connection weights strengthen with successful collaboration.